AMS006/AirBnbClone/README.md

   npm start
 ```

-after starting the both Frontend and Backend server you can access application on the browser.
+after starting the both Frontend and Backend server you can access application on the browser by visiting (http://localhost:4000)